ffund/intro-ml-tss21/syllabus/grading.md

 #### Extra credit

+Extra credit is awarded for activities and practices that promote learning, such as active engagement in lectures by answering poll or quiz questions, spaced repetition, and collaborative learning in a group.

 You will have the opportunity to earn extra credit towards your midterm and final exam scores.
 This extra credit will be added to your actual exam score before it is counted in your course grade.
 For example, if you earn a 92% on your midterm exam and you have 2 points of extra credit toward your midterm, then a 94% score will be counted.

 You may earn up to 2 points toward your midterm exam and 6 points toward your final exam.